AMSP-04/NETN-ETR/README.md

 A Simulation Control message for an entity shall be executed immediately, regardless the presence of any (concurrent or non-concurrent) executing task.

 ### Magic Move
-A MagicMove for an entity shall implicitly cancel all tasks for the entity.
+A `MagicMove` for an entity shall implicitly cancel all tasks for the entity.
 A TaskStatusReport (cancelled) shall be issued for each task in accordance with the task state diagram.

 ### Magic Resources
-A MagicResource shall update the entity resources.
+A `MagicResource` shall update the entity resources.
 Waiting or executing tasks of the entity are effected in the sense that these tasks have more or less resources available after the MagicResource.

 ### Entity Task and Reporting Capabilities
 It shall be possible to query an entity for the ETR tasks and ETR reports that it supports.
 The set of tasks and reports that an entity supports is implementation specific, and shall be used in the Received state of a task to determine if the task is supported.

-With the interaction class QueryCapabilitiesSupported an entity can be queried for the supported ETR tasks and ETR reports.
-The result is provided via the interaction class CapabilitiesSupported.
+With the interaction class `QueryCapabilitiesSupported` an entity can be queried for the supported ETR tasks and ETR reports.
+The result is provided via the interaction class `CapabilitiesSupported`.

 ## Implementation Requirements
 This section lists the requirements for federate applications that implement Entity Tasking and Reporting.
 The requirements are provided from receiver point of view (entity taskee, the federate application modelling the entity) and sender point of view (entity tasker, the federate application sending a task or receiving a report for an entity).